copilot-emacs/copilot.el/README.md

 (setq copilot-network-proxy '(:host "127.0.0.1" :port 7890))
 ```

-### Server-side hooks (copilot-on-request / copilot-on-notification)
+### Handling server messages

-`copilot-on-request` registers a handler for incoming LSP requests.
+`copilot-on-request` registers a handler for incoming JSON-RPC requests from the language server.
 Return a JSON-serializable value as the result, or call `jsonrpc-error` for errors.
 [Read more](https://www.gnu.org/software/emacs/manual/html_node/elisp/JSONRPC-Overview.html).

 ```elisp
 ;; Display desktop notification if Emacs is built with D-Bus